-Graduating with a Bachelor of Arts from Nottingham Trent University (UK) in 1992, I embarked on my artistic career in earnest in 2001, when I returned to the canvas to extend and explore my creative side in a deeper, more profound way.
-Throughout the Media Punch process, work was experimental and many pieces discarded, but for those that endured, an interesting meditative protest evolved.
+Graduating with a BA(Hons) in 1992, I embarked on my artistic career in earnest in 2001, returning to the canvas to extend and explore my creative side in a deeper, more profound way.
+Throughout the Media Punch project, work was experimental and many pieces discarded, but for those that endured, an interesting meditative protest evolved.
+Meanwhile, my profession as a celebrity fashion stylist was becoming monotonous, sorely lacking the travel and learning I craved; so, I quit.

 I have always been captivated by the macabre of taxidermy and specimens under glass, but becoming a vegetarian and animal rights activist stymied that fascination; objectification of a sentient being for any reason, even scientific research, is a highly problematic symptom of how our culture approaches the natural world.
-However, travelling through distant lands and discovering exquisite alien flora inspired a way to bring parallel universes into our own, and Lost Specimens was born; intended as a mirror we should hold up to ourselves but also as a way to start a conversation about anthropic reasoning and perhaps even consciousness itself.
+However, traveling through distant lands and discovering exquisite alien flora inspired a way to bring parallel universes into our own, and Lost Specimens was born; intended as a mirror we should hold up to ourselves but also as a way to start a conversation about anthropic reasoning and perhaps even consciousness itself.

 ANIMAL INFLUENCES